gsiekaniec/ORI/README.md

 ## Installation

-Before starting you must install the strains version of HowDeSBT: instruction are in the HowDeSBT_strains repertory. networkx must be installed
+Before starting you must install the strains version of HowDeSBT: instruction are in the [HowDeSBT_strains](https://github.com/gsiekaniec/ORI/tree/master/HowDeSBT_strains) repertory.

+### Other installation:

+networkx must be installed

+##

-## First step: creating your own index
+### First step: creating your own index

 In repertory containning genomes (fasta format) do: